Ryuhō

 During the Battle of the Philippine Sea, the carrier suffered a near miss bomb, and suffered light damage.

-In March 1945, the carrier was severely damaged by US Navy carrier aircraft at Kure, and was put into dry dock to repair the flooding but was never fully repaired before the war ended.
+In March 1945, the carrier was severely damaged by U.S. Navy (USN) carrier aircraft attacking Kure.
+Afterwards, placed in dry dock to repair the flooding but was never fully repaired before the end of the Pacific War.